chef/chef-web-docs/content/saas/get_started.md

 ## Add Chef Infra Server in Chef SaaS

-Connected to the Chef SaaS Automate Web User Interface, following these steps to add the Infra Server to the environment.
+Connected to the Chef SaaS Automate Web User Interface, following these steps to add the Chef Infra Server to the environment.

 1. Select Infrastructure in the top navigation.
 1. Select Chef Infra Servers in the left-hand navigation.
-1. Select **Add Chef Infra Server**
+1. Select **Add Chef Infra Server**.
 1. Enter the following fields:
     * Provide a unique Name for the Chef Infra Server.
     * Ensure that the Type selected is FQDN.